Anchorage | Turnagain | Spenard | Elmendorf AFB

 There are two procedures used for extracting teeth, Simple and Surgical.
 Both procedures are performed in the dentist’s office and, without any complications, are completed during one visit.
 Patients who are taking medications for heart ailments may be required to take an antibiotic before and after the procedure.

 - Surgical Extraction: This method of tooth removal is used when the tooth cannot easily be seen or reached without some form of surgical procedure.
 Typically, this process is required when a tooth has been broken off close to the gum line or the tooth has not fully emerged from the gum line.
-This process is also used for a tooth sectioning, when the tooth needs to be broken up and taken out in pieces.
+This process is also used for a tooth sectioning, when the tooth needs to be taken out in pieces.
 Sutures may be required to close the area.